burgreen/stack-gcc/README.md

 tar xfv stack-gcc-<ver>-lib.tar      -C <stack_root>
 ```

-Optional installation of a gcc compiler source tarballs
+Optional use of gcc compiler source tarballs
 ----------------------------------------------------------

-If there is no internet access on the target machine that you wish to install gcc, you can download all needed tarballs elsewhere and manually transfer them to the target machine.
+If there is no internet access on the target machine that you wish to install gcc, you need to secure the needed tarballs and manually transfer them to the target machine.

-The required tarballs and instructions are located at [stack-gcc-tarballs](https://github.com/burgreen/stack-gcc-tarballs).
+If you have this need, see [tarballs-gcc](https://github.com/burgreen/tarballs-gcc).

 Installation of gcc compiler software stack
 -------------------------------------------